 The Directors have established an Audit Committee and a Remuneration Committee.

-- The Audit Committee comprises A Borrelli and J Hawke, and is chaired by A Borrelli.
-The Audit Committee will meet at least twice a year.
-The committee will review the Company’s annual and interim financial statements before submission to the Board for approval.
-The committee will review regular reports from management and the external auditors on accounting and internal control matters.
-Where appropriate the committee will monitor the progress of actions taken in relation to such matters.
-The committee will also recommend the appointment of, and review the fees of, the external auditors.
+- The Audit Committee comprises Alex Borrelli, Chair, and Colin Bird.
+It meets at least twice a year.
+The committee reviews the Company’s annual and interim financial statements before submission to the Board for approval.
+The committee reviews regular reports from management and the external auditors on accounting and internal control matters.
+Where appropriate the committee monitors the progress of actions taken in relation to such matters.
+The committee also recommends the appointment of, and reviews the fees of, the external auditors.

-- The remuneration committee comprises of A Borrelli, J Hawke and A Gardner-Hillman.
-It will meet at least twice a year.
+- The Remuneration Committee comprises Alex Borrelli, Chair, and Colin Bird.
+It meets at least twice a year.
 It is responsible for reviewing the performance of the Executive Director and for setting the scale and structure of remuneration, paying due regard to the interests of shareholders as a whole and the performance of the Company.
-This remuneration committee also determines allocations of any warrants or options granted under any share option scheme adopted by the Company in the future and is responsible for setting any performance criteria in relation to the exercise of warrants granted under the Warrant Deeds and any such share options which may be granted.
+The remuneration committee also determines allocations of any warrants or options granted under any share option scheme adopted by the Company in the future and is responsible for setting any performance criteria in relation to the exercise of warrants granted under the Warrant Deeds and any such share options which may be granted.

 The Directors comply with Rule 21 of the AIM Rules relating to Directors’ dealings and will take all reasonable steps to ensure compliance by the Company’s applicable employees.
 The Company operates a share dealing code for Directors and employees in accordance with the AIM Rules.